 Sometimes users need to prepare their data for output.
 Java provides support for layout justification and alignment, common formats for numeric, string, and date/time data, and locale-specific output.
 However, the JavaFX language reference just briefly mentions this functionality.

 If you come across square brackets in JavaFX script, do not think that JavaFX supports arrays.
 These are sequences.
 Sequences are not arrays although they are similar.
-Before reading this blog post I recommend that you familiarize yourself with the tutorial.
+Before reading this blog post I recommend that you familiarize yourself with the lesson about Sequences in Learning the JavaFX Script Programming Language.

 Let's steal a car, repaint it, and do this quickly.
 What is more, do this in JavaFX and consider several programming hints by the way.